trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > By default, NGINX to wait for and process additional data from a client before fully closing a connection, but only if heuristics suggests that a client may be sending more data.

 Sometimes, you can see `nginx: worker process is shutting down` in your log file.
-The problem occurs when reloading the configuration - where NGINX usually exits the existing worker processes gracefully.
-Some of these processes were sticking around for hours.
-Every config reload was dropping a zombie workers, permanently eating up all of your system's memory.
+The problem occurs when reloading the configuration - where NGINX usually exits the existing worker processes gracefully, but at times, it takes hours to close these processes.
+Every config reload may dropping a zombie workers, permanently eating up all of your system's memory.
+In this case, fast shutdown of worker processes might be a solution.

-Setting `worker_shutdown_timeout` solve the issue:
+In addition, setting `worker_shutdown_timeout` also solve the issue:

 ```nginx
 worker_shutdown_timeout 60s;
 ```

-60 seconds matches our request and connect timeouts so nothing valid should last longer than that.
+Test connection timeouts and how long your request is processed by a server, next adjust the `worker_shutdown_timeout` value to these values.
+60 seconds is a value with a solid supply and nothing valid should last longer than that.

 #### Connection processing